-We investigate how technology can empower citizens and non-state actors to co-create and take an active role in shaping agendas
+We investigate how technology can empower citizens and non-state actors to take an active role in shaping agendas.

 We investigate the use of tangible systems to promote computational thinking skills in mixed-ability children.